 As with many things relating to Adobe ® Photoshop ®, there are a number of ways to install the items but all have the end result of adding the vector artworks into the preset panel so they can be selected and used as layers as well as paths and fills / pixels in PS and PS Elements.

-You can, in some versions of PS, open them direct via the file open command and that is a very quick way to load them but this will fail in many versions of PS so is not particularly useful.
+You can, in some versions of Photoshop, open them direct via the file open command and that is a very quick way to load them but this will fail in many versions of PS so is not particularly useful.
 The approaches below are far more useful and usually work fine.
 Not exactly an installation but it does mean you can add the artworks from any folder in seconds

 Using the open command works in some instances.